Baltic Peatland Farmers Capturing Carbon

 Project

-The project team conducts several activities which all aim to increase the application of paludiculture in the Baltics, thus contributing significantly to the reduction of CO2 emissions in the region.
+The project team conducted several activities which all aimed to increase the application of paludiculture in the Baltics, thus contributing significantly to the reduction of CO2 emissions in the region.

-The team cooperates with agricultural advisory services in Estonia, Latvia and Lithuania.
-With them, it conducts “training for trainers” events, where they share knowledge on climate-friendly peatland management.
-In turn, representatives of the advisory services consult the project members on designing the training programme “Paludiculture & Carbon Farmers”.
-After completing the “training for trainers”, the participants consult interested Baltic land users on the potential of paludiculture.
+The team cooperated with agricultural advisory services in Estonia, Latvia and Lithuania.
+With them, it conducted “training for trainers” events, where they shared knowledge on climate-friendly peatland management.
+In turn, representatives of the advisory services consulted the project members on designing the training programme “Paludiculture & Carbon Farmers”.
+After completing the “training for trainers”, the participants consulted interested Baltic land users on the potential of paludiculture.

-Additionally, the project team aims to raise public awareness of the approach.
-Therefore, it informs rural communities on the many applications and the broad variety of climate and environmentally friendly paludiculture products.
-This happens through mobile paludiculture exhibitions along roads leading to fairs, festivals, and markets.
-Furthermore, online promotional videos aim at a wider target audience.
+Additionally, the project team aimed to raise public awareness of the approach.
+It therefore informed the rural population about the many possible uses and the wide range of climate and environmentally friendly agricultural products from paludiculture, for example through mobile paludiculture exhibitions along roads, at trade fairs, festivals and markets, as well as through online promotional videos aimed at a wider target audience.

-In parallel, the project builds on a previously initiated Baltic paludiculture dialogue which connects representatives from various groups such as farmers, ministers, and teams from paludiculture pilot projects.
-They are invited to share their practical experience in a Pan-Baltic paludiculture and carbon farming network.
-Network representatives approach policy makers on Baltic and EU level with concise proposals on policy adaptation, aiming for climate and agricultural policies that support future paludiculture farmers.
+In parallel, the project built on a previously initiated Baltic paludiculture dialogue which connects representatives from various groups such as farmers, ministers, and teams from paludiculture pilot projects.
+They were invited to share their practical experience in a Pan-Baltic paludiculture and carbon farming network.
+Network representatives approached policy makers on Baltic and EU level with concise proposals on policy adaptation, aiming for climate and agricultural policies that support future paludiculture farmers.
 If policy frameworks allow to implement wet peatland management on a profitable basis, land users are expected to be more likely to consider this approach.

 Success Stories